apache/druid/docs/querying/sql.md

 and will produce grouped rows for each country / city pair, along with subtotals for each country, along with a grand total.
 Finally, GROUP BY CUBE computes a grouping set for each combination of grouping expressions.
 For example, `GROUP BY CUBE (country, city)` is equivalent to `GROUP BY GROUPING SETS ( (country, city), (country), (city), () )`.

 Grouping columns that do not apply to a particular row will contain `NULL`.
 For example, when computing `GROUP BY GROUPING SETS ( (country, city), () )`, the grand total row corresponding to `()` will have `NULL` for the "country" and "city" columns.
 Column may also be `NULL` if it was `NULL` in the data itself.
-To differentiate such rows , you can use `GROUPING` aggregation.
+To differentiate such rows, you can use `GROUPING` aggregation.

 When using GROUP BY GROUPING SETS, GROUP BY ROLLUP, or GROUP BY CUBE, be aware that results may not be generated in the order that you specify your grouping sets in the query.
 If you need results to be generated in a particular order, use